Paldom/Mobile-CI/MAC_OS_JENKINS_SLAVE.md

 Accept SDK licenses after installation and try a gradle command (e.g. `./gradlew build`) on a new project.

-## Other useful softwares
+## Other useful software

-Not required, but practial for debugging/development or if you would use Mac slave for web development.
+Not required, but practical for debugging/development or if you would use Mac slave for web development.

 - Visual Studio Code: https://code.visualstudio.com/
   Add code to path https://code.visualstudio.com/docs/setup/mac#launching-from-the-command-line